-8. Double check to be sure the rafter supports are plumb, centered between lattice wall crotches and are tight against the lattice wall.
+- 5. Once all of the rafter supports have the hardware mounted to them, stand them up under each rafter and make sure the rafter is centered between the lattice wall crotches.
+Note: It is helpful to place a 1" block against the drip edge to ensure proper positioning of the rafter support.
+Have one person drill pilot holes while another installs the screws to secure the rafter support to the floor. - 6.
+Once the rafter support has been anchored to the floor make sure it is plumb and secure it to the rafter.
+Be sure to drill pilot holes before driving in the screws. - 7.
+Repeat for all rafter supports. - 8.
+Double check to be sure the rafter supports are plumb, centered between lattice wall crotches and are tight against the lattice wall.
 From outside the yurt drill a pilot hole through the lattice wall (where it crosses) into each rafter support using the drill bit provided (see Diagram VII, page 11).
-This should be done in two locations: Approximately 12" from the top of the lattice wall (just above the rivet) and at approximately 51" from the top of the lattice wall.
+This should be done in four locations per rafter support.
+Drill just above the rivet where necessary.
 Then drive a 1-7/8" screw (from hardware box) through the lattice wall into the support at each location.
 This is done from outside of the yurt before the side cover is installed.
-This screw is an important part of the Snow & Wind Kit providing a shear point to prevent torque in the yurt.
+These screws are an important part of the Snow & Wind Kit providing shear to prevent torque in the yurt.